vvvv/The-Gray-Book/reference/extending/custom-regions.md

 Regions of that flavor can instanciate the user patch by calling the white parts of the inside of the region and then update this patch by calling the grey parts of the inside of the region.

 Often enough those regions only manage one instance of the users' patch, but in theory such a region can also manage the whole lifetime of many instances those patches.
-For examples see the experimental LifeTimeManagers, like `LifeAndLetDie`.
+For examples see the experimental LifeTimeManagers, like `LiveAndLetDie`.

 ### Stateful Get your hands dirty